DeepHyperspace/KML_Converter_maps.me_to_google/README.md

 Another thing i did, was that i used InquisitorJax tool to filter the Placemarks by country.
 Imagine you have a Map with 30.000 placemarks all over the world.
 So with his tool, you can interpret geocordinates like <coordinates>6.9545449,48.283129</coordinates>
 and get the country of that placemark.
 So you can create country specific KML-files.
-Currently supportet are Points and Lines.
+Currently supported placemark types are points and lines.

 ## Packages i used for this project
-Contribs go to: https://github.com/InquisitorJax/Wibci.CountryReverseGeocode InquisitorJax for his awesome tool-port Get it from nuget here: https://www.nuget.org/packages/Wibci.CountryReverseGeocode/
+Contribs go to: https://github.com/InquisitorJax/Wibci.CountryReverseGeocode InquisitorJax for his awesome tool-port.

+Get it from nuget here: https://www.nuget.org/packages/Wibci.CountryReverseGeocode/